sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

 This method is great if you have a runaway script or have just started a send accidentally.
 Be sure to verify that the credentials your app is using belong either to the parent account or a [Multiple Credential](https://app.sendgrid.com/settings/credentials) so you can change the proper one.

-{% anchor h3 %}
-2. Delete Your API Key
-{% endanchor %}

-Similar to changing your password, you can change or delete your API key if you need to quickly interrupt a send that is already being queued for delivery.
-Remember, you have to delete the API key used to authenticate the script or app that originated the email requests.

 {% warning %}
-We cannot guarantee that changing your password or API key will prevent 100% of your email requests from being delivered.
+We cannot guarantee that changing your password will prevent 100% of your email requests from being delivered.
 We only recommend this method as a last resort that may allow you to stop at least some of your emails from begin sent.
 {% endwarning %}

 {% anchor h3 %}